sgdavidw/f5snops-aws-ansible-terraform/docs/README.rst

 #.
 Use the alias aws console link, email address and password you created earlier to login to the aws console.
 Navigate to Services => Networking & Content Delivery => VPC.
 Click on # VPCs.
 In the search field type your user account name.
 You should see your VPC details.
 VPC stands for virtual private cloud, this is the slice of the amazon cloud that has been dedicated for your lab environment.

 #.
-In the upper right hand corner, ensure you are in the correct region.
+In the upper right-hand corner, ensure you are in the correct region.
 For example: N. Virginia region (us-east-1) is the default.

 #.
 Track things are going well in the AWS management console: Services => Management Tools => CloudFormation template.
 When done, both of your deployed CloudFormation templates will be Status: CREATE_COMPLETE.
 Here you can expand and review the steps or troubleshoot if something went wrong.